How Would You Like to Take a Nantucket Sleighride?

 Employers Say New College Grads Can’t Think

-One of our very human tendencies is that we are not very good at seeing ourselves through others' eyes.
 Studies show most college students claim to have the skills and qualities employers are looking for today.
-Responding to the same surveys, employers say students...
+The same studies show employers saying students aren’t only wrong, but really wrong.

 Service with a Smile